 The machine used in this process is no less than $250 grand.
 Now, as you know, the machines are not the only things you need to buy or own for the process.
 There are several polymers and resins that will be required for the process as raw materials.
 These materials are not cheap as well.
 The polymers and plastic liquids used are super-expensive and cannot be bought by every other common person.

 Figure 14 – A Part Produced by SLA

 For an estimate, there’s a substance most commonly used for SLA.
 You might know this resin by the name of CibaTool SL5170.
 Now, this substance’s rate goes up to $800 just for a gallon.
 If you calculate the polymer resin getting wasted or washed out, you’ll know how much of the substance is required.
 That means $800 for a gallon is not a typical traditional rate.
 It’s a lot more than that.

-That is why small-scale businesses are not based upon SLA productions.
+That is why small-scale businesses are not based on SLA productions.
 If you are looking for SLA services, you must look into large-scale companies or industries.
 They can make it easier for you to get the products manufactured through SLA Rapid Prototyping at lesser rates.

 As they will be large companies, don’t expect very cheap services from them.
 But, if we consider the rates of doing it all by yourself and these companies, it will cost you a lot less.
 Usually, these services are priced at $30/hour and go up to $100/hour or more.
-Now, finding the company that provides you these services is as less amount as possible and it all easier for you, is your responsibility.
+Now, finding the company that provides you these services is as small as possible and it is all easier for you, is your responsibility.

 We are sure that if you look harder, you will find better!